TouK/airboat/README.md

 # How do I...

-## ...import my project to CodeReview?
+## ...import my project to Airboat?
 First, you login as admin@codereview.pl (password: 'admin' :)).
 Then, you grasp the 'Admin page' near the 'log out' link.
  After that everything is straightforward.
 After adding a project you might need to wait a bit till it gets imported (We're working on showing some kind of notification during the import)